RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Method

 \subsection{RepGhost Module}

-To make use of feature reuse via re-parameterization, this subsection introduces how Ghost module evolves to our RepGhost module.
+To utilize feature reuse via re-parameterization, this subsection introduces how Ghost module evolves to our RepGhost module.
 It is non-trivial to apply re-parameterization to original Ghost module directly due to concatenation operator.
-Several adjustments are made to derive our RepGhost module.
-As Fig. \ref{fig:repghost_evolution} shows, we start from Ghost module in Fig. \ref{fig:repghost_evolution}a and adjust the intra components progressively.
+As Figure~\ref{fig:repghost-evolution} shows, we start from Ghost module in Figure~\ref{fig:repghost-evolution}\textit{a} and several adjustments are made to derive our RepGhost module.